DMcConnell/centrd/README.md

 ## How to Play

 1. **Objective**: Find the grid cell that minimizes the total distance to all dots
-2. **Click** on the cell where you think the geometric median is located
+2. **Click** on the cell where you think the center point is located
 3. **Score**: Lower scores are better (0 = perfect guess)
 4. **Difficulty**: Each level has different grid sizes and number of dots